 - LedgerSMB uses the Perl programming language to access its database and process financial information.

-- It implements robust security measurements to ensure the integrity of sensitive financial data.
+- It implements robust security measures to ensure the integrity of sensitive financial data.

 - The open development model adopted by LedgerSMB allows third-party devs to contribute to the project hassle-free.

-Eqonomize! is a compelling Linux personal finance software built exclusively for users of the KDE environment.
-It equips a lot of user-friendly features to help home users manage their financial data effortlessly.
-This modern-day Linux finance software aims at efficiency rather than stuffing features and is quite successful in doing so.
+Eqonomize! is a personal finance software designed specifically for users of the KDE environment.
+It provides many user-friendly features to help home users easily manage their financial data.
+This modern Linux finance software prioritizes efficiency over unnecessary features and has succeeded greatly.

 Features of Eqonomize!